Suspected drug dealer shot by DC-area police dies

 LANDOVER, Md.
-(AP) — A man shot by police in a Maryland suburb of Washington has died.
+(AP) — A police officer in a Maryland suburb of Washington fatally shot a man when he grabbed a gun during a struggle, police said Friday.

-News outlets cite an early Friday tweet from Prince George’s County police announcing the man’s death.
+A member of the community told police about a man who was known to be armed and selling drugs in the Landover area and “terrorizing” people as part of a loose group robbing people, Prince George’s County Police Chief Hank Stawinski said at a late-night news conference Thursday.
+Members of the department’s emergency services team and narcotics enforcement division worked together on the operation Thursday night and believed the man was “conducting illegal activity” in the area.

-Police Chief Hank Stawinski said officers from the emergency services team and narcotics enforcement division responded Thursday to a tip about a person “terrorizing” the community and selling drugs.
-Stawinski says the suspect fled and was tackled by two officers.
-At least one officer fired up to three shots when police say the suspect reached for a gun in his waistband.
+Officers spotted a man who matched the suspect’s description and approached 40-year-old Gregory Campfield Jr. of Landover, police said in a release Friday.
+Campfield ignored commands to stop and show his hands, and instead fled, police said.
+An officer tackled Campfield and warned fellow officers after seeing Campfield had a gun.
+A second officer witnessed the struggle and saw that the Campfield was holding the gun, authorities said.
+That’s when police said the struggling officer shot Campfield and then provided medical aid.

 Most Read Nation & World Stories